Stan Musial 1920-2013

-Musial was a dream come true for both those who love seeing poetry in their statistics and those who love seeing the game played the right way, Stan Musial left this mortal coil on Jan.
+A dream personified for both those who love seeing poetry in their statistics and those who love seeing the game played the right way, Stan Musial left this mortal coil on Jan.
 19th at the age of 92.

-Another curious thing is that in his 22-year career Musial played in an astounding 24 All-Star Games.
+Another curious thing is that in his 22-year career Musial played in 24 All-Star Games.
 That’s because from 1959 through 1962 Major League Baseball held two All-Star Games each year.
 Only Hank Aaron and Willie Mays played in as many as Musial, with Mays likewise being selected 24 times in 20 years and Aaron (the acknowledged record-holder) being selected 25 times in 21 years but having to skip the first of two All-Star Games in 1961 due to injury.
-Musial wasn’t eligible for the Midsummer Classic in 1945, the only year out of his first five full seasons that the Cardinals didn’t make it to the World Series, because he was on leave from the Cardinals to serve in the Navy.
+Musial wasn’t eligible for the Midsummer Classic in 1945, the lone year out of his first five full seasons that the Cardinals didn’t make it to the World Series — because he was on leave from the Cardinals to serve in the Navy.